acmsigsoft/EmpiricalStandards/docs/QualitativeSurveys.md

 - [ ]	uses direct quotations extensively to support key points
 - [ ]	EITHER: evaluates an a priori theory (or model, framework, taxonomy, etc.) using deductive coding with an a priori coding scheme based on the prior theory
      OR: synthesizes results into a new, mature, fully-developed and clearly articulated theory (or model, etc.) using some form of inductive coding (coding scheme generated from data)
-- [ ]   validates results using member checking, dialogical interviewing, feedback from non-participant practitioners or research audits of coding by advisors or other researchers <sup>[1](#myfootnote1)</sup>)
+- [ ]   validates results using member checking, dialogical interviewing, feedback from non-participant practitioners or research audits of coding by advisors or other researchers<sup>[2](#myfootnote2)</sup>)
 - [ ]	discusses transferability; findings plausibly transferable to different contexts
 - [ ]	compares results with (or integrates them into) prior theory or related research
 - [ ]	reflects on how researchers’ biases may have affected their analysis